 - High arousal and no protective frame = anxiety

 - Low arousal and no protective frame = relaxation (Apter, 2018, p 58).

 So, when in a playful mood risks feel exciting.
 When we are looking at things seriously, the same risks make us feel anxious.
 As ex-Police drummer Stewart Copeland remarks, the “worst musical train wreck hurts absolutely no one” (p.
 248), but try telling that to the concert promoter (or Sting).

 Csikszentmihalyi likewise explains, “Since what we experience is reality, as far as we are concerned, we can transform reality to the extent that we influence what happens in consciousness and thus free ourselves from the threats and blandishments of the outside world” (1990, p.
 20).
 If you’d like to know more check out my PhD dissertation (2015).

-Please note: Portions of this article were presented and published in thesis form in the fulfilment of the requirements for the PhD of Marshall Heiser from Griffith University.
+Please note: Portions of this article were presented in thesis form in the fulfillment of the requirements for the PhD of Marshall Heiser from Griffith University.

 Apter, M. J. (2018).
 Zigzag: Reversal and Paradox in Human Personality. (p.
 58).
 Matador.
 Kindle Edition.